brauner/brauner.github.io/_posts/2018-02-20-lxc-removes-legacy-cgroup-drivers.md

 ### [cgmanager](https://linuxcontainers.org/cgmanager/introduction/)
-The `cgmanager` cgroup driver relies on the upstream `cgmanager` project which as created and written by fellow `LXC` and `LXD` maintainer Serge Hallyn.
+The `cgmanager` cgroup driver relies on the upstream `cgmanager` project which was created and written by fellow `LXC` and `LXD` maintainer Serge Hallyn.
 In a time where proper userspace cgroup management was still an unsolved problem `cgmanager` was a stroke of genius and solved a lot of issues.
-The most prominent ones where:
+The most prominent ones were:
 - using cgroups when nesting containers
-- enabling cgroup management for unprivileged users running unprivileged containers, i.e. containers emplying user namespaces and idmappings.
+- enabling cgroup management for unprivileged users running unprivileged containers, i.e. containers employing user namespaces and idmappings.

 To this day it isn't possible to do unprivileged cgroup management.
 The upstream maintainers are opinionated in that respect and probably are rightly so.
 To delegate cgroups to unprivileged users privilege is required.
 To address this problem the `cgmanager` driver was bundled with the `cgmanager` daemon.
-The `cgmanager` daemon and it's driver counterpart in `LXC` were an appropriate solution in a time where init systems did not do any proper cgroup managment.
+The `cgmanager` daemon and its driver counterpart in `LXC` were an appropriate solution in a time where init systems did not do any proper cgroup management.
 With the rise of `systemd` this changed.
 Nowadays, `systemd` is effectively its own cgroup manager.
 While this didn't necessarily had to mean the end of cgmanager it seemed unlikely that users would run two competing cgroup managers on the system.
 (To be honest, one